codex-academy/taxi-trips/readme.md

 # Please

-* Do your own work - we will see if you are copying code,
+* Do your own work - we will see if you are copying code.
-* ask mentors if you need clarification - email them `mentors@projectcodex.co`,
+* Ask mentors if you need clarification - email them `mentors@projectcodex.co`.
-* enjoy it.
+* Enjoy it!